where it all begins

 Keeler Vineyard

 The quality and diversity of soil types at Keeler Estate are an expression of the geologic history of the region.
-The soils are comprised of well-drained glacial wash loams on the hillsides of Steiwer, Chehulpum, Hazelair series.
-Much of the site is shallow sedimentary soils with underlying remnants of an ancient ocean bed.
-Some blocks have virtually no topsoil and consist of sandstone full of fossilized sea creatures and mollusks.
+The soils are composed of well-drained glacial wash loams on the hillsides, including the Steiwer, Chehulpum, and Hazelair series.
+Much of the site consists of shallow sedimentary soils with underlying remnants of an ancient ocean bed.
+Some blocks have virtually no topsoil and are made up of sandstone full of fossilized sea creatures and mollusks.

-In 1990 the Keeler family moved to their 200-acre property and through many years of hard work they transformed what was once fields of brambles, blackberries and rocky terrain to what it is today; a home and certified Biodynamic vineyard, with regenerative gardens, and a reclaimed and now protected Oregon white oak forest.
+In 1990, the Keeler family moved to their 200-acre property and, through many years of hard work, transformed what was once fields of brambles, blackberries, and rocky terrain into what it is today: a home and certified Biodynamic vineyard, with regenerative gardens and a reclaimed and now protected Oregon white oak forest.

 Appellation